unicode-org/icu4x/ffi/diplomat/js/docs/source/logging_ffi.rst

     .. js:function:: init_simple_logger()

-        Initialize the logger from the ``simple_logger`` crate, which simply logs to stdout.
+        Initialize the logger using ``simple_logger``, or console.log/warn in WASM.

         Returns ``false`` if there was already a logger set, or if logging has not been compiled into the platform